Prince Patel: Amateur career

+Professional career

 Patel became a licensed professional boxer in 2015, where he signed his first professional contract with Goodwin Promotions.
 Patel made his professional boxing debut on 14 March 2015 at York Hall, which resulted in a knockout victory within 90 seconds.
 Shortly after this win, he left Goodwin Promotions by mutual consent and signed with Queensberry Promotions, and had a management deal with Hall of Fame promoter Frank Warren.

 After having a few professional boxing matches under this new promotion and management, Patel left due to a lack of fights and activity, where he had only one fight under the Queensberry Promotions banner in an eighteen-month period.
 Instead of seeking out a new promotor or manager, Patel proceeded to box independently and internationally.

+In 2019, the Universal Boxing Organization (UBO) awarded Patel the "Knockout of the Year 2019" title.

+In Nov 2024, Ghanaian boxer and former Manny Pacquiao opponent, Joshua Clottey called Prince Patel out, stating that he's "not retired" and that he wants to "fight him" if "he's ready to challenge".

+In 2024, the Universal Boxing Organization (UBO) awarded Patel the "New Champion of the Year 2024" title.